-The implantable device is preferably configured so that the software running in it can be replaced or upgraded if the need should arise.
-The software may be downloaded into the implantable device through telemetry.
+tored by a watchdog circuit that must be serviced, periodically.
+As implemented in the software, servicing must occur at both the interrupt level and at the mainline code level to ensure that the processor has not malfunctioned at either level.
+Insulin delivery calculations are performed by both processors in such a manner that both processors must agree on the quantity and timing of insulin delivery.
+If an error of a significant nature is found in the system, the implantable device through telemetry.
 The implantable device may be operated under two types of software: (1) bootloader code, or (2) application code.
 The bootloader code may be broken down into first stage boot loader code which is stored in the ROM that is internal to the ASIC and second stage bootloader code that is stored in a SEEPROM or other non-volatile memory associated with each ASIC.
 The bootloader code and application code are different for each ASIC.